pareekshitreddy/AskAlly-Your-Intuitive-Q-A-Chatbot/README.md

-# LangchainQAChatbot: Natural Language Question-Answering Chatbot
+# AskAlly: Your Intuitive Q&A Chatbot

 This project implements a question-answering chatbot using Python and Streamlit, integrating the Langchain language model and the OpenAI API for language understanding.
 The application is deployed on Hugging Face Spaces and can be accessed [here](https://huggingface.co/spaces/pareekshitreddy/LangchainQAChatbot).